 Looking for ways to have a colorful garden that’s always in bloom?
 Follow these tips for a beautiful garden that will provide season long color.
-And get my FREE plant list for what to plant to get continual color and blooms throughout the growing season.
+And be sure to get my FREE printable must-have plant list for what to plant to get continual color and blooms throughout the growing season.

 With the arrival of planting season, now is a great time to start planning and getting your flower garden ready for next year.
 Having a garden that’s always in bloom requires some thought but is not difficult to achieve.